Event Title: Artificial Intelligence and Robotics: Reshaping the Future of Crime, Terrorism, and Security

 This includes and isn’t limited to making a president make an announcement he never made or creating security camera footage of an event that never happened.

-We were tasked with taking a one minute video of UNICRI’s director a.i., Bettina Tucci Bartsiotas, but she has three names, talking about deep fakes and replaced some of the words she said with “pineapple pizza.”
+We were tasked with taking a one minute video of UNICRI’s director a.i., Bettina Tucci Bartsiotas, talking about deep fakes and replaced some of the words she said with “pineapple pizza.”
 We also put her face on a model’s head and made the model do the speaking.
 We edited Bettina’s voice to say the things we wanted her to say.

 Our video kicked off the event after some formal statements from various organization.
 The video got some good laughs.
 We also put together a video talking about the consequences of this technology for law enforcement, which was shown after the deep fake video.